 Dog Unit Directions

-Types of Dogs and Specialities
+Types of Dogs and Specialities;

-General Purpose (German Shepherd)
+• General Purpose (German Shepherd & Belgian Malinois).

-Drug Detection (Labrador or English Springer Spaniel)
+• Drug Detection , Cash and Firearm Recovery (Labrador or Springer Spaniel).

-Explosive Detection (Labrador or English Springer Spaniel)
+• Explosive Detection (Labrador or Cocker/Springer Spaniel).

 These dogs concentrate on the detection of explosives.